Quantum Embedding Theories to Simulate Condensed Systems on Quantum Computers: Quantum Embedding Theories

 \subsection{Comparison between Green's function based quantum embedding theories}

-As shown below, while from a theoretical standpoint QDET is closely related to DMFT+GW and to SEET, these three frameworks target vastly different applications and systems of different sizes.
-Before turning to the discussion of applications and of their implementations on a quantum computer, it is interesting to understand the connection between QDET, DMFT+GW and SEET.
+As discussed below, although in principle QDET, DMFT+$GW$ and SEET are related methods, these three frameworks target vastly different properties and hence applications, and can handle systems of different sizes.

+Dynamical Mean Field Theory was originally proposed to solve interacting lattice models, such as the Hubbard and the periodic Anderson model~\cite{georges1996,werner2007}.
+Building on the original formulation, the framework commonly known as DMFT+$GW$ aims at describing correlated bands in periodic solids, e.g., transition-metal compounds with correlated 3$d$- and lanthanides with correlated 4$f$-bands~\cite{kotliar2006,nilsson2018}, for example \ce{SrVO3}~\cite{sakuma2013,boehnke2016,petocchi2020,tomczak2017}, \ce{La2CuO4}, and NiO~\cite{choi2016}.
+The approach is designed to yield thermodynamical properties and charged excitations, which can be obtained from the one-body Green’s function.
+Current DMFT+$GW$ calculations on classical computers can tackle cells of the order of 5-20 atoms and dense grids of k-points.